adibor/FieldManagementSystem/README.md

 ## Swagger
 Swagger UI is enabled in development mode.

-After running the application locally, navigate to: https://localhost:<port>/swagger
+After running the application locally, open the Swagger UI at: https://localhost:<port>/swagger